 Here’s a quick overview:

-If you’ve been declined or have severe symptoms, guaranteed issue may be your only option—but it’s far from ideal if you’re otherwise stable and managing your condition well.
+If you’ve been declined or have severe symptoms and/or have other health problems, guaranteed issue may be your only option—but it’s far from ideal if you’re otherwise stable and managing your condition well.

 How to Get the Best Rates With a Bipolar Diagnosis